freeCodeCamp/guide/src/pages/clojure/conditionals/index.md

     ;    Maths still works!
     ;    nil

-**Note:** since `if` is, itself, an expression, there's no need for a ternary operator like in many C-like languages.
+**Note:** since `if` is, itself, an expression, there's no need for a ternary operator like in many C-like languages:

     var doesMathsWork = 2 + 2 === 4 ?
 "Maths works!" : "UH OH";
     console.log(doesMathsWork);